ezyromzy/ConsoleChatGpt/README.md

 Customize the application to handle multiple responses, error cases, and additional functionalities as needed.
 This application demonstrates a basic interaction with the OpenAI GPT-3.5 model; feel free to expand its capabilities based on your requirements.
 Enjoy experimenting with the OpenAI GPT-3.5 model through this simple console application!

+License

+License This project is licensed under the MIT License.